microsoft/terminal/doc/specs/NorthStar/Tasks.md

 # Windows Terminal - Tasks

+> Note:
+>
+> This is a draft document.
+This doc largely predates the creation of the
+> [Suggestions UI].
+Many of the elements of this doc need to be updated to
+> reflect newer revisions to the Suggestions UI.
+>
+> It is included with the remainder of my North Star docs, because it was always
+> a part of that story.
+A future revision will come through to polish this doc
+> into a final form.

 ## Abstract

 The command line is a highly powerful tool.
 However, it's power is dependent on